alexanderhenderson/project-campfire/docs/journals/joyce.md

+## Wednesday, August 31, 2022
+I was able to

 ## Tuesday, August 30, 2022
 Today we started divvying up the to do list a little more.
 James and I figured out how we wanted to differ the home pages we were